 Is there a way to prevent this?

 As they say, hindsight is 20/20.
 But the truth is I was so caught up in the idea of “show biz” in any form, that I didn’t ask enough questions in my interview.
 I didn’t even research similar jobs ahead of time.
 And I certainly didn’t ask to see where I would be working.
 Or notice how abrupt my potential boss was being when I did ask questions during our interview.

-I was in what I call “wishful thinking mode.”
-And while it’s true I was very young and knew almost nothing about interviews and the real world, the best thing anyone can do for themselves is to do your work ahead of time.
+Ah “wishful thinking mode”!
+This job could answer all my dreams.
+And while it’s true I was very young and knew almost nothing about interviews and the real world, the best thing anyone can do for themselves is to do your research ahead of time.
 And make sure that you use the interview to get a good feel for the job and people — not just sell yourself and hope.

 Signs the job is wrong for you

 While, there is often no way to know for sure if a job might ever work out, there are things worth paying attention to.
 Here are some signs you may have taken the wrong job:

 - Conditions would be impossible for you to handle (physical demands, working conditions).

 - A boss and / or coworkers who are abusive on a regular basis.